underdogliu/underdogliu/README.md

 When I'm not working, I love running 🏃, basketball 🏀, and heavy lifting.

-- 🔭 I’m currently trying to survive from a PhD degree on speech processing, main research interest is speaker verification and speech recognition (was for this one, now much less).
+- 🔭 I’m currently trying to survive from a PhD degree on speech processing, main research interests are speaker verification and speech recognition (was for this one, now much less).
 - 🌱 I’m currently learning how to program in Rust and Julia.
 Also trying to recap C++ by some mini projects.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with programming and better enginnering practice, in general.